 Phi Phi Island is probably the most famous island in Thailand.
-In this travel guide, you can find some of the top things to do and to see in this amazing place.
+In this travel guide, you can find some of the top things to do and see in this amazing place.

 Quick guide to Phi Phi Island